 Inflation reversed not only the economic benefits of Biden's policies but also their political benefits.
-Polling of working-class voters conducted later in the Biden administration by PPI found that 69% of respondents said the rising cost of living was the greatest economic challenge facing the United States, with 55% of those voters believing the primary cause was government overspending.
-No matter how popular Biden's programs may have been in the abstract, voters didn't support them at the expense of keeping the cost of living down.
+Polling of working-class voters conducted later in the Biden administration by my colleagues at the Progressive Policy Institute found that 69% of respondents said the rising cost of living was the greatest economic challenge facing the United States, with 55% of those voters believing the primary cause was government overspending.
+No matter how popular Biden's programs may have been in the abstract, voters cared far more about keeping the cost of living down.

-Democrats suffered both because the unpopularity of inflation outweighed the popularity of their policies, and because their programs were perceived as worsening it.
+Democrats suffered both because the unpopularity outweighed the popularity of their policies, and because their programs were perceived as worsening inflation.
 That experience should be a warning for Republicans as they pursue their own party-line reconciliation bill.
 In isolation, any one of Trump's proposed tax cuts may poll well.
 But if they worsen inflation and further increase the cost of living, Republicans are unlikely to reap any political benefits.